wagtail/wagtail.org/README.md

 ## Deployment

-The site is hosted on heroku, and is deployed by pushing to the heroku remote.
+The site is hosted on heroku, and is deployed automatically. `main` deploys to production, and `staging` deploys to staging.

-Creating and pushing to the heroku branch is handled automatically by fabric command.

-To staging

-`fab deploy_staging`

-To production

-`fab deploy_production`

 ## docs.wagtail.org